YDSA In Action: Chapter Reports Roundup #3

 From its very inception to its recent revival, The Activist has always been about uplifting voices within our great organization.
-As we are often wont to say, The Activist is a publication by and for YDSA.
-That’s why we are always so keen on publicizing the amazing work our chapters do nationwide.
+As we are often wont to say, The Activist is, indeed, a publication by and for YDSA.
+It’s for this reason why we are always so keen on publicizing the amazing work our chapters do nationwide.
 In our third installment of The Activist newsletter, we bring to you a fresh round of chapter reports.
 If you haven’t already, please check out our first and second batch of chapter reports.

 Don’t see your chapter included?
 Well, you’re in luck.
 We’re always accepting new submissions!
 All you need to do to submit a chapter report is fill out this form.

 Without further ado, we hope you enjoy these dispatches from our dear friends at…

 YDSA Georgia Tech

 Submitted by Ruby H. ([email protected])